d-parajuli/d-parajuli/README.md

 - 👋 Hi, I’m Dikshya.
 My academic background is in Math and Economics
-- 👀 I’m interested in technology, decentralization and privacy
+- 👀 I’m interested in finance, technology, decentralization and privacy
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on initiatives that tackle biases in tech
 - 📫 How to reach me dikshya.parajuli@gmail.com